thread-pond/signature-pad/README.md

 **1.1.1 (Jan.
 26, 2010)**

-- Fixed a bug in IE 8, where IE 8 would not regenerate signatures Required a new version of explorercanvas (r71 from svn trunk) IE6 still requires older release r3 to work
+- Fixed a bug in IE 8, where IE 8 would not regenerate signatures Required a new version of ExplorerCanvas (r71 from svn trunk) IE6 still requires older release r3 to work

 **1.1.0 (Jan.
 4, 2010)**